-The Fluorescent Lamp Collection Standard defines the minimum requirements for business and organizations to become approved and operate as a collection site under PCA's MB LightRecycle Program.
+The Fluorescent Lamp Collection Standard defines the minimum requirements for business and organizations to become approved and operate as a light collection site under Product Care's MB Program.
 This standard intends to ensure that fluorescent lamps are collected and handled in a manner that will adequately safeguard the environment and worker health and safety.
 It will also ensure that data is collected in order to track the materials.
-PCA reserves the right to review and revise these standards on an on-going basis.
+Product Care reserves the right to review and revise these standards on an on-going basis.